Darxo/Hardened/README.md

 **Undead**
 - All **Wiederganger** types take 50% more burning damage to hitpoints.
 They no longer grant experience after being ressurected.
 They lose **Double Grip** and no longer inflict +5 Fatigue on a hit.
 They now have a 100% resurrection chance (up from 66%) and resurrect in 1-3 turns (up from 1-2)
+- Reanimated Humans how have 120 Hitpoints (down from 130) and 200 Stamina (up from 100)
 - All **Skeletons** no longer grant experience after being ressurected
 - **Skeleton Racial** now explicitely causes 100% less **Fatigue** build-up
 - **Flesh Golems** lose **Full Force**, gain **Savage Strength** and take 50% more burning damage to hitpoints
 - **Necromancer** lose 20 natural body armor. **Raise Undead** and **Possess Undead** now cost 15 Fatigue (up from 10)
 - **Necrosavants** now require the target to have red blood in order to leech life from them, instead of being able to leech life from anyone.
 They lose immunity against poison
+- **Phylacteries** (Sunken Library Fight) now remain visible after you discovered them once
 - **The Conqueror** now has **Savage Strength**.
 This has no gameplay impact and is only meant to visualize that he is immune to **Disarm**

 **Greenskins:**